GUE-CYBER-LIMITED/digital-skills-for-marketing/04_tools_and_platforms/intro_to_google_tools.md

 - **Real-Time Collaboration:** Work on documents simultaneously with others.
 - **Cloud-Based:** Access your files from anywhere with an internet connection.

----
-layout: page
-title: "Google Tools Overview"
-parent: "Module 4: Tools & Platforms"
-nav_order: 1
----

-# Lesson 1: Google Tools Overview

-Welcome to Lesson 1 of Module 4!
-Today, we're diving into **Google Tools**, a suite of free and easy-to-use apps that help you create, collaborate, and stay organized.
-This beginner-friendly lesson uses simple language, fun analogies, and hands-on activities for your **Windows computer** or **Android phone**.
-We'll cover what Google Tools are, why they're useful, and how to use key apps like Google Docs, Sheets, and Drive.
-By the end, you'll create a document and share it, feeling like a Google pro.
-Let's jump in!

----

 ## What are Google Tools?